-Care Home Nam ne: Date: rsons t risk Existing control measures Additional Control Measures Risk rating after existing & additional control measures Potential Outcome x Likelihood = Risk Rating (e.g. Minor x Unlikely = Low) Care u Settings inc during the s Covid cat Pandemic cle potential s for spread vis of H infection per which may users cluding staff, sidents, tering, eaning staff, isitors lealth rsonnel & tractors All staff wear appropriate PPE including face masks at all times when in the care home and staff have received updated training around this.
+Care Home Name: Date: Hazard and related condition / activity Persons at risk Existing control measures Additional Control Measures Risk rating after existing & additional control measures Potential Outcome x Likelihood = Risk Rating (e.g. Minor x Unlikely = Low) Visits to Care Settings during the Covid Pandemic potential for spread of infection which may cause serious respiratory illness, death.
+All building users including staff, residents, catering, cleaning staff, visitors Health personnel & contractors All staff wear appropriate PPE including face masks at all times when in the care home and staff have received updated training around this.
 Donning and Doffing poster displayed and available to staff.
 Liaising with local HPT.
 Observing residents for signs and symptoms of infection.
 Residents are encouraged and guided to remain in their rooms as much as possible.
 All staff follow IPC guidelines including regular hand washing on entering and leaving the care home and regularly throughout the shift.
 Cleaning staff have increased their cleaning regime across all areas and within any high touch areas such as communal areas, in line with current guidance.
 Handwashing facilities, both soap/water and alcohol-based hand rub dispensers are available immediately on entering the care home and on leaving.
-Any current essential visitors (e.g. essential contractors or EOLC) are required to answer health questions regarding potential exposure to the virus and current health status.
-Any essential visitors to the care home are required to wash their The specific arrangements for visits in the care setting have been reviewed and detailed in an operating procedure A designated area outside of the care home will be allocated for visits.
+The specific arrangements for visits in the care setting have been reviewed and detailed in an operating procedure A designated area outside of the care home will be allocated for visits.
 The route to and from this area should be signposted and clearly labelled as the area for visits.
 Visitors and contractors where possible should not enter or access to internal spaces should be limited where possible.
 This area will have limited furnishing, which is easy to clean after a visit.
 The visitor will be required to wear face covering and any further PPE as appropriate (e.g. mask, gloves, and apron) and undertake hand hygiene before and after a visit.
 The visitor and resident will be required to maintain physical distancing.
-At the end of the visit the area will be cleaned by staff prior to the next visit All visits will be pre-programme to reduce number of visitors in the care home and they will also be time- limited (30 minutes).
-All visits will be discussed with the resident/visitor/POA and written in the resident's care plan/visiting plan taking account of individual choice Medium
+At the end of the visit the area will be cleaned by staff prior to the next visit All visits will be pre-programme to reduce number of visitors in the care Medium